Bambu: A Free Framework for the High-Level Synthesis of Complex Applications

-Differently from general purpose processor compilers, which are designed to target a processor with a fixed-sized datapath (usually 32 or 64 bits), a hardware compiler can exploit specialization by generating custom-size operators (i.e. functional units) and registers.
-As a direct consequence, we can select the minimal number of bits required for an operation and/or storage of the specific algorithm, which in turns leads to minimal space used for registers, smaller functional units that translate into less area, less power, and shorter critical paths.
+Differently from general-purpose processor compilers, which are designed to target a processor with a fixed-sized datapath (usually 32 or 64 bits), a hardware compiler can exploit specialization by generating custom-size operators (i.e. functional units) and registers.
+As a direct consequence, we can select the minimal number of bits required for an operation and/or storage of the specific algorithm, which in turn leads to minimal space used for registers, smaller functional units that translate into less area, less power, and shorter critical paths.

 However, this analysis cannot be usually completely automated since it often requires specific knowledge of the algorithm and the input datasets.

-Bambu implements the methodology describes in budiu-tr00.pdf integrated with the Value Range information computed by the GCC compiler.
+Bambu implements the methodology describes in budiu-tr00.pdf integrated with the Value Range information computed by the GCC/Clang compiler.

 In this phase the actual High-Level Synthesis of the specification is performed.